Skip to main content

 It was run-and-gun at its coolest.

-Which made the Bengals' two failures to score touchdowns in the red zone fatal.
-They had a first-and-goal from the 8 and had to settle for a field goal when Burrow took a sack, but Taylor was thinking of a drive that didn't reach the red zone and ended with no points when Evan McPherson hooked a 48-yard field goal.
+The Bengals' two failures to score touchdowns in the red zone proved fatal.
+They had a first-and-goal from the 8-yard line and had to settle for a field goal when Burrow took a sack, but Taylor was thinking of a drive that didn't reach the red zone and ended with no points when Evan McPherson hooked a 48-yard field goal.

 It came after Higgins converted a third down with a 14-yard shot over the middle and he fumbled after his knee touched.
 The Bengals hurried up.